 The Friends of the Lynchburg Public Library (FLPL) is a 501(c)(3) with a board of directors (Friends) who raise funds and advocate for the growth and sustainability of the library beyond what falls under the city’s purview–with your help.
+Our goal is to support the vital services and programs provided by the Lynchburg Public Library.
 Everyone who supports the library through donations or by volunteering is a friend!

 History of the Friends